DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/nano.rst

 To use this board, you simple plug the Nano into the motor shield (really a carrier board), upload the software and wire it to your track.
 It is just as easy as Using a Mega and an Arduino Motor shield.

 ..
-TODO:: LOW - Finish the above and the below sections
+TODO:: LOW - Hardware - Finish the above and the below sections

 ..
-TODO:: LOW - Show VCC power wiring option
+TODO:: LOW - Hardware - Show VCC power wiring option

 ..
-TODO:: LOW - Show all the other Nano sized terminal boards and the ethernet board
+TODO:: LOW - Hardware - Show all the other Nano sized terminal boards and the ethernet board

 Wiring a Motor Shield
 =====================